CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 ## Exercise 3: Evaluating monitoring services

 ### Task 1: Review Azure Monitor monitoring and alerting functionality

+In this task, you create an alert rule based on CPU usage metrics from an Azure Arc-enabled server, configure a custom log search query, set alert thresholds, and link an action group to notify administrators via email.

 1. On **SEA-SVR2**, in the Azure portal, search for **Alerts (1)** and select **Alerts (2)** to navigate to **Monitor | Alerts** page.